QingjiaTsang/kubb-api-gen-demo/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This is a demo project created for learning purposes and to showcase full-stack development with kubb.

+## Acknowledgments

+This project is built on top of [hono-open-api-starter](https://github.com/w3cj/hono-open-api-starter) by [w3cj](https://github.com/w3cj).
+Thanks for providing such an excellent template for building type-safe APIs with HonoJS and OpenAPI! 🙏